EFSCOIN/Efscoin/README.md

 - `keyboard=<two-letter layout code>` (e.g. `keyboard=de` or `keyboard=us`)
 - `display=<display mode number>` (e.g. `display=1` or `display=3`)
 - `partition=<partition_number>` (e.g. `partition=6`)
-- `showall` (shows all available OSes regardless of your Raspberry Pi model)
+- `showall` (shows all available OSes regardless of your EFSCOIN Efs model)

 Note that these defaults will be overwritten by any changes made in the GUI to these settings.

 ### How to bypass the Recovery splashscreen and boot directly into a fixed partition

-After you have installed your chosen OSes, add the following file to the root directory of NOOBS to force the indicated partition to be booted at power-on.
+After you have installed your chosen OSes, add the following file to the root directory of EFSCOIN to force the indicated partition to be booted at power-on.

 1. Add a text file named `autoboot.txt` to the root directory of NOOBS.